paulmillr/noble-ciphers/README.md

 ### Supply chain security

-1. **Commits** are signed with PGP keys, to prevent forgery.
+* **Commits** are signed with PGP keys, to prevent forgery.
 Make sure to verify commit signatures.
-2. **Releases** are transparent and built on GitHub CI.
+* **Releases** are transparent and built on GitHub CI.
 Make sure to verify [provenance](https://docs.npmjs.com/generating-provenance-statements) logs
-3. **Rare releasing** is followed.
+* **Rare releasing** is followed to ensure less re-audit need for end-users
-   The less often it is done, the less code dependents would need to audit
-4. **Dependencies** are minimal:
+* **Dependencies** are minimized and locked-down:
+   - If your app has 500 dependencies, any dep could get hacked and you'll be downloading malware with every install.
+We make sure to use as few dependencies as possible
-   - All deps are prevented from automatic updates and have locked-down version ranges.
+   - We prevent automatic dependency updates by locking-down version ranges.
 Every update is checked with `npm-diff`
-   - Updates themselves are rare, to ensure rogue updates are not catched accidentally
-5. devDependencies are only used if you want to contribute to the repo.
+* **Dev Dependencies** are only used if you want to contribute to the repo.
 They are disabled for end-users:
    - scure-base, micro-bmark and micro-should are developed by the same author and follow identical security practices
    - prettier (linter), fast-check (property-based testing) and typescript are used for code quality, vector generation and ts compilation.
 The packages are big, which makes it hard to audit their source code thoroughly and fully

-We consider infrastructure attacks like rogue NPM modules very important;
-that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
-If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every install.
-Our goal is to minimize this attack vector.

-If you see anything unusual: investigate and report.

 ### Randomness

 We're deferring to built-in [crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) which is considered cryptographically secure (CSPRNG).
 In the past, browsers had bugs that made it weak: it may happen again.

 ## Speed

 To summarize, noble is the fastest JS implementation.